nikogura/gomason/README.md

 Targets can also take an optional 'cgo' flag to build with CGO, and a map of compiler flags that will be passed on to gox at build time.

-This can be useful for cross compiling for different OSes.
+This can be useful for cases where different targets require different options.

 For example, the following will build 64 bit binaries for MacOS and Linux: